Mark53CZ/rabbit-listener/README.md

 Set the number of miliseconds before the connections closes automatically.
 Send null in order to keep connection open.

+### prefetch

+Number

+Default: 0

+Number of unacknowledged messages to fetch.
+Useful when you want to spread the load equally between servers.

 ### callbackOnClose

 Function